 Pros: Comfortable riding position, good alternative to a traditional bike for folks with knee pain or leg disabilities.

 Cons: Low to the ground design makes it difficult to be seen in traffic.

 Best For: Ladies with knee problems or other leg disabilities.

 What Kind of Riding Do You Want To Do?

 Rather than choosing the type of bike you want, some times the better question is what kind of riding you want to do, and letting that direct you to a type of bike.

 Here are some common reasons women come to me looking for a bicycle.

 Weight Loss or Exercise

 If you are looking to lose weight or simply get more exercise in your life, you probably want either a road bike or a hybrid bike.
-If you are already pretty athletic, go with the road bike.
+For women that are already pretty athletic, go with the road bike.
 If you are just getting started with exercise, a hybrid is a good choice.

 Commuting to Work